*READ INSTRUCTIONS THOROUGHLY BEFORE BEGINNING*

 1) Set the trolling motor throttle to “0”, and disconnect your motor from the battery.
 Once the terminal ends are disconnected, the LED display will no longer illuminate.

-2) Use a Phillips screwdriver to remove the six (6) screws that close the control head of the motor.
+2) Motor should be mounted on a stand/ table to keep it vertical during this process.
+Keeping the motor upright will make disassembly and reassembly easier.
+Use a Phillips screwdriver to remove the six (6) screws that close the control head of the motor.
 These screws are located under the control head, and can be located visually or by feel.

 (3 on both sides of the control head of the motor)